Aloso/fastjade/README.md

 ## Not supported yet

+  * Proper indentation in the output (although this doesn't affect the html document in most cases)
   * Filters like `:coffee-script`, `:babel`, `:uglify-js`, `:less`, and `:markdown-it`
   * Style attributes as JSON are supported, but not inline:
     ```jade